 In this section I present suggestive evidence that information loss is the mechanism driving the main results.
 I begin by presenting the results of a difference in difference in differences model that compares the effects of a provider deployments for those that have a recent (within two years of the deployment) visit with their PCP to those who do not.
 Table 7 displays the results of these regressions.

-The discontinuous relationship estimate is the coefficient on the triple interaction in equation 5.
+The coefficient on the triple interaction in equation 5 is the coefficient of interest.
 The estimates are slightly lower but substantially similar to then main difference in differences results.